Latent Shapes

 while a small weight on the training loss ensures that the model can also reconstruct the training data well.

 The following are the loss graphs per epoch.
-All the losses
+All of the losses

 Losses for 120 epochs